Does Oil Conduct Heat

 Does Oil Conduct Heat Better Than Water?

-Oil and water have very different properties, which means that they conduct heat differently as well.
-Oil is a non-polar substance, meaning that its molecules do not have any electric charge.
+Oil and water have very different properties, so they conduct heat differently.
+Oil is a nonpolar substance; nonpolar molecules have no electric charge.
 This makes it a poor conductor of electricity, but a good insulator.

 Water, on the other hand, is a polar substance, meaning that its molecules do have an electric charge.
 This makes it a good conductor of electricity, but a poor insulator.
 So does oil conduct heat better than water?

 The answer is no. In fact, water is actually a much better conductor of heat than oil.
-That’s because the molecules in water are able to vibrate more freely than those in oil.
+That’s because the molecules in water can vibrate more freely than those in oil.

 These vibrations help to transfer heat energy from one molecule to another, allowing water to conduct heat extremely well.